The UCLA Library is committed to providing accessibility to library materials, programs, and services to all users.

 All staff working in public service areas of the campus libraries will make every effort to accommodate reasonable requests from users with disabilities.
 If your disability is invisible, please identify yourself as having a disability when you seek assistance.

-If your needs are not met by the policies and procedures described in this handout, please notify the Library.
+If your needs are not met by the policies and procedures described in this handout, please notify the Library in person or online.
 Staff will examine and, if necessary, amend policies and procedures to appropriately accommodate your needs.

 Staff will make every effort to assist you in obtaining information from any equipment or resource that is inaccessible to you.
 One specialized public workstation in each of the Biomedical, Powell, and Research libraries is equipped with JAWS (Job Access with Speech), which uses an integrated voice synthesizer to output the content of the computer screen to headphones, and Zoom Text, which allows screen magnification to a variety of sizes.
 These and some other standard workstations in a variety of locations are installed on tables that accommodate wheelchairs.